tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

 - Where to find information?
 The human learns where to find information and no longer needs to be spoon-fed the information needed to do their job.
 - What are the processes?
 The human learns how the company works.
 If humans want to ship a change, they now know the materials needed and the key people to convince.
 - How do you communicate?
 The human learns your communication preferences - what information they need to see, and in what detail you present your findings.
-- What is your role?
+- What is their role?
 The human learns their role - are they supposed to only follow instructions, or are they supposed to give feedback on your decisions?

 We have to think about what the equivalent is for AI products.